opnfv/clover/docs/release/userguide/Fraser-userguide.rst

 Usage
 =====

- * each modules (service mesh, logging, tracing, monitoring) are Python modules with their own set of library calls / API exposed.
+ * each module (service mesh, logging, tracing, monitoring) is a Python module with its own set of library calls/ API exposed.
 The descriptions of these library calls are under doc/developer (TBD)

  * tools directory contains Python tools for generic use